MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/sdk/entity-search-client-library-javascript.md

 ---
 title: Bing Entity Search JavaScript client library quickstart
 titleSuffix: Bing Search Services
 description: The Entity Search API offers client libraries that makes it easy to integrate search capabilities into your applications.
-Use this quickstart to send search requests and get back results.
+Use this JavaScript quickstart to send search requests and get back results.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen